LEARNAcademy/syllabus/javascript/arrays.md

 - Write the code that brings all the letters in the charsReversed array together into a string without separators.

-Create two arrays consisting of three first names of your cohort members in each.
+Create two arrays consisting of three first names of your cohort members in each array.

 - Write the code that sorts the names in alphabetical order.